-After two weeks of “almost no baking” I am back on track and back to baking!
+Bake to the roots is back to the roots!
+After two weeks of »almost no baking« I am back on track and back to baking!
 The Spanish-themed weeks are coming to an end but not without a big bang!
-A baked bang if you want to say ;)
+A baked bang if you want to call it like that – with a Spanish delicacy aka.
+Ensaïmada de Mallorca.
+An absolute beauty!

-This deliciousness is called Ensaïmada and is a typical bake from Mallorca.
-A delicious flaky piece of art :) You can get it in various sizes, filled or unfilled.
+This delicious spiral is called Ensaïmada and is a typical bake from Mallorca.
+A delicious flaky piece of art.
+You can get it in various sizes, filled or unfilled.
 This version here is the biiig one without any filling.
 I did not go for the traditional recipe – that would have included some old Ensaïmada dough as sourdough.

-Something I obviously did not have at that moment, that’s why I used regular yeast instead.
-I also skipped the lard and used butter instead.
-Lard is just not my thing ;)
+Well, this is it.
+The Spanish weeks are over.
+Don’t be sad.
+IT’S GONNA BE OK!
 There will be more specials on the blog and maybe some more Spanish recipes.
 Who knows?
 I have a Spaniard (the one that did the cup and the gazpacho illustration) at home – the chances are good there are more recipes coming.

 INGREDIENTS / ZUTATEN